 If you’re used to high-performance competition bikes with price tags in the thousands, the superficial ordinariness of an expedition touring bike can take a bit of getting used to.

 The magic, however, is in the details – the details of the parts used and of the way they’re put together.
 These details will become visible once you’ve actually spent time travelling the world on a bicycle.
 Otherwise, you’ll probably just see a pretty normal-looking bike.

 So if you’re looking for style over substance, speed over strength, innovation over reliability, or the impossibility of a zero-maintenance world touring bike, then I am afraid this article will not help you.
 If, on the other hand, you’re getting a nice firm grasp of what really matters on a world-ranging cycle tour, read on…

-As a starting point for the expedition bike, I chose the Oxford Bike Works expedition touring frameset in its V‑brake incarnation (there’s also a disc version for 2019).
+As a starting point for the expedition bike, I chose the Oxford Bike Works expedition touring frameset in its V‑brake incarnation (there’s also a disc version).